sherzaad/CD4021_74HC165/README.md

 # CD4021_74HC165
-Arduino code to used with CD4021 and/or 74HC165 ICs as digital input expander
+Arduino code to control CD4021 and/or 74HC165 ICs as digital input expander